The Wild Merced River Canyon: Gateway to Yosemite National Park

 Rushing through the incomparable valley of Yosemite and fed by some of the state's most famous waterfalls, it continues on its way toward the sea through deep cut valleys

-Running the river is a challenge for experts and thrill seekers where swift spring runoff turns the the twisting channel into furious torrents that spill over boulders like shimmering surges of diamonds and sparkling champagne.
+Running the river is also challenge for experts and thrill seekers where swift spring runoff turns the the twisting channel into furious torrents that spill over boulders like shimmering surges of diamonds and sparkling champagne.

 They followed the river's path into the sacred valley and built their encampments by its banks, and the surrounding forest provided for their needs.